-Until March 2009 FORS2 is offered at UT1 with a detector consisting of a mosaic of two 2k x 4k MIT CCD (15 μ m pixels).
+FORS2 is offered with a detector consisting of a mosaic of two 2k x 4k MIT CCD (15 μ m pixels).
 The FORS2 MIT mosaic provides greatly improved red sensitivity.
 The geometrical properties are the same as for the new FORS1 E2V CCD mosaic.
 Starting from April 2009 (P83) only FORS2 is operational.
-It will have the polarisation mode previously offered for FORS1 and the E2V detector mosaic will only be offered in Visitor Mode.
+It has the polarisation mode previously offered for FORS1 and the E2V detector mosaic will only be offered in Visitor Mode.